-Stacy's book is open access, thanks to funding from Knowledge Unlatched, and freely available to read here: https://www.emerald.com/insight/publication/doi/10.1108/9781787691155
+Stacy's book is open access, thanks to funding from Knowledge Unlatched, and freely available to read on Emerald Insight.

 Please note that this episode contains discussions of violence, including sexual violence and descriptions of war and armed conflict, that some people may find disturbing.

 Stacy Banwell is a Principal Lecturer in Criminology at the University of Greenwich.
-Her research addresses gender-based violence(s) during war/armed conflict and gender, economic foreign policy in warzones.
+Her research addresses gender-based violence(s) during war/armed conflict and gender economic foreign policy in war zones.

 In this episode: